AA/PPS 02.01.40 - Curriculum Committees

 Using guidelines provided by the UCC and the college faculty, the CCC will review all academic program proposals and course proposals.
 The CCC will evaluate proposals for adding, changing, and deleting courses by considering the proposal’s completeness, format, clarity; accuracy of any prerequisites, co-requisites or restrictions; measurable learning outcomes; justification; and effect on other courses within the originating college.
 Program proposals will be evaluated on the basis of alignment with college strategic plans and the university’s strategic plan goals and initiatives, quality, job market need, budget, effect on programs in other departments or schools within the college, justification, curriculum, marketable skills, accuracy and duplication of existing course content.
 Because the members of the CCC represent every department and school within the college, the CCC members should be fully informed of all college curriculum proposals, and that the CCC proposal review is vital to the curriculum process.

-The UCC is formed in June by the Faculty Senate with two tenured or non-tenured faculty members appointed from the colleges of Applied Arts, Business Administration, Education, Fine Arts and Communication, Health Professions, Liberal Arts, and Science and Engineering; a librarian or curator from Alkek Library; and two students appointed by the Student Government as voting members.
+* The UCC is formed in June by the Faculty Senate with two tenured or non-tenured faculty members appointed from the colleges of Applied Arts, Business Administration, Education, Fine Arts and Communication, Health Professions, Liberal Arts, and Science and Engineering; a librarian or curator from Alkek Library; and one undergraduate student appointed by the Student Government and one graduate student appointed by the Graduate House as voting members.
 The chair and vice chair of the UCC are appointed by the Faculty Senate.
 Additionally, the university registrar, the Collection Development librarian, and the director of Curriculum Services serve as ex-officio, non-voting members.
 UCC faculty members must hold full-time teaching positions and will serve three-year renewable terms.
 Faculty on the UCC serve concurrently on their CCC, and act as consultants between the two committees.